ini272/cv/README.md

 **System Administrator - Internship**
 *Storm Postproduction B.V*
 *12/2018 – 04/2019*
-- Installed and maintained the hardware and network infrastructure of new office space including the setup of physical workstations, basic Linux file server, local switch, subnet configuration, and a VPN tunnel to the main office network
+- Installed and maintained the hardware and network infrastructure of a new office space including the setup of physical workstations, basic Linux file server, local switch, subnet configuration, and a VPN tunnel to the main office network